 1.4 Mobile Apps

-My research led me to several apps to download and provision before arrival.
+In addition to my apps that I can’t travel without, my research led me to several apps to download and provision before arrival.
 However, I opted for these three:

 - MetroMan: I relied on this app extensively in Beijing.
 Enter the origin and destination subway stations and the app will offer reliable route options, train schedule times and fare information.

 - WeChat: this social media app is widely used in China and it has saved me several times.
 I used it mostly to communicate with locals via text messaging.
 Unfortunately one of its most valuable features, the Wallet, doesn’t work for international travelers, yet.
 It requires locally issued bank cards linked to it.
 Even though it allowed me to link my US issued credit cards, they were not supported for payment.
 At the consumer level, China is a cash economy and this app comes very handy.
 I ended up giving the hotel concierge cash and he made a transfer into my WeChat Wallet.